sfrieson/node-ravelry/readme.md

 #### Endpoints

-The methods are named the same way as the endpoint title is in the documentation are:
+The methods (with a few exceptions) are named the same way as the endpoint title is in the documentation are:

 [/favorites/list](http://www.ravelry.com/api#favorites_list) => `rav.favorites.list()`